psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 "My good woman," said the tramp, "you must not be so cross and hard-hearted, for we are both human beings, and should help one another, it is written."

 "Help one another?" said the woman, "help?
-Did you ever hear such a thing ?
-Who'll help me, do you think ?
+Did you ever hear such a thing?
+Who'll help me, do you think?
 I haven't got a morsel in the house!
 No, you'll have to look for quarters elsewhere," she said.

 But the tramp was like the rest of his kind; he did not consider himself beaten at the first rebuff.
 Although the old woman grumbled and complained as much as she could, he was just as persistent as ever, and went on begging and praying like a starved dog, until at last she gave in, and he got permission to lie on the floor for the night.